 High in Protein

 Fish are an outstanding source of high-quality protein.

 Fish are naturally low in calories.
 Eating fish can help you maintain a healthy weight.

 The two most common water contaminants found in rivers, streams, and lakes in Wisconsin are PCBs and mercury.
 They frequently accumulate in fish.
 Below is more information.

 Polychlorinated biphenyls (PCBs)

-PCBs are a group of manufactured organic chemicals.
-People are exposed to PCBs through fish from contaminated waters.
-Because they do not break down easily, PCBs are now found widely distributed in our environment but remain in sediments near industries that manufacture or used PCBs.
+PCBs are a group of man-made compounds that were frequently used in manufacturing.
+People are exposed to PCBs by eating fish from contaminated waters.
+Because they do not break down easily, PCBs are found throughout our environment and remain in sediments near industries that manufactured or used PCBs.

 Mercury is an element that is released into the air from a variety of processes including coal burning.
 It can travel long distances and be deposited on soil and in lakes.

 Tips on mercury in fish:

 - Mercury exists in several forms that build up in the bodies of fish, wildlife, and humans that consume food from aquatic food chains.